Communication Problems? Why HOK is the solution…

 Next, think of your bathroom window.

 Now tell me what you can see out of it.
 And don’t say nothing.
 If it’s like most bathroom windows in the UK, it’s probably frosted or translucent in some way.
-You can probably make out shapes and blocks of colour.
+And you can make out shapes and blocks of colour.

 Exactly, nothing.